Alaska Residential Lease Agreement | PDF

-The Alaska twelve (12) month residential lease creates a rental arrangement between a tenant and landlord over the use of the property during the time span.
+An Alaska residential lease agreement creates a rental arrangement between a tenant and landlord over the use of the property during the time span.
 The landlord may ask to check the credit and background of the person looking for a lease to ensure that an eviction will not be likely in the future.

-Once the parties have come to an agreement and a contract is signed, access to the premises will be available to the tenant immediately.
+Once the parties have agreed and a contract is signed, access to the premises will be available to the tenant immediately.
 The tenant and landlord will be obligated to abide by the terms and conditions of the lease until the end of the term.

 Maximum Amount ($) – Two (2) months’ rent.
 No cap if the monthly rent is more than $2,000 (AS 34.03.070(a)).

 Returning – Fourteen (14) days if the tenant did not violate the lease.
-Thirty (30) days if the tenant violated the lease and owes the landlord or there is damage in premises after the tenant vacated the property.
+Thirty (30) days if the tenant violated the lease and owes the landlord or if there is damage to premises after the tenant vacated the property.
 (AS 34.03.070(g))

 Lead-Based Paint – If the property was constructed before January 1, 1978, this disclosure must be completed and signed by the landlord.